atlanhq/camelot/docs/dev/contributing.rst

     $ pip install camelot-py[dev]

-Pull Requests
+Pull requests
 -------------

-Submit a Pull Request
+Submit a pull request
 ^^^^^^^^^^^^^^^^^^^^^

 The preferred workflow for contributing to Camelot is to fork the `project repository`_ on GitHub, clone, develop on a branch and then finally submit a pull request.
-Steps:
+Here are the steps:

 .. _project repository: https://github.com/socialcopsdev/camelot